Opinion: Why this developer believes in the promise of Invest South/West

 The posts below are being pulled in using the current category of this post.

-A modern, white, five-story building with large windows stands on a street corner, surrounded by trees and people walking or sitting nearby.
+A modern, multi-story building with a rust-colored facade stands on a wet street, surrounded by trees and people walking nearby.

 A modern, angular building with large glass windows and white panels, featuring lime green accents, stands at a street corner under a blue sky.